kitodo/kitodo-presentation/Documentation/Plugins/Index.rst

 Media Player
 ------------

-The mediaplayer plugin is only active if the selected document has a valid video filegroup (fileGrpVideo).
+The mediaplayer plugin is only active if the selected document has valid video file use groups (useGroupsVideo).

 :typoscript:`plugin.tx_dlf_mediaplayer.`